A happy family of four riding bikes through a park in Jacksonville, Florida.

 Florida Jacksonville

-Just about 30 miles from the Georgia border, Jacksonville, Florida, feels a little bit like it’s part of both states: The city’s got a Southern vibe you don’t necessarily find except in pockets of rural Florida — but it also sports a cultural flair found mainly in larger cities, along with miles and miles of beautiful beaches.
+Just about 30 miles from the Georgia border, Jacksonville, Florida, feels a little bit like it’s part of both states: The city’s got a Southern vibe you don’t necessarily find except in rural pockets of Florida — but it also sports a cultural flair found mainly in larger cities, along with miles and miles of beautiful beaches.
 If you’re considering joining the mix with a move to Jax, you likely have a few questions: What are the safest neighborhoods in Jacksonville, FL?
 What’s the best part of town for raising kids?
-Where do young professionals live?
+Which Jacksonville neighborhoods do young professionals prefer?

 Planning a move to Jacksonville?
 Start by getting a quote from PODS.

-• Today, the metro population is just over 1.3 million, and it’s been on the rise every year since 2019.
+• The metro population is almost 1.4 million, and it’s been on the rise every year since 2019.

-• The cost of living in Jacksonville is 6% lower than the Florida average, thanks to crazy-high increases in recent years in South Florida and Tampa Bay, and 6% lower than the U.S. average.
-Factoring into those figures are things like housing (9% lower than the rest of Florida, 6% lower than the U.S.) and healthcare (14% and 18% lower).
-Interestingly, utilities in Jacksonville are 4% higher than the Florida average and 5% higher than the U.S. average.
+• The cost of living in Jacksonville is 7 percent lower than the Florida average and 5 percent lower than the U.S. average.
+Factoring into those figures are things like housing (10 percent lower than the rest of Florida and the U.S. average) and healthcare (10 percent and 14 percent lower, respectively).
+Utilities in Jacksonville are 2 percent lower than both the Florida and U.S. averages.

-• Jacksonville residents average 36 years old compared to the rest of Florida, where 42 is the average age.
+• Jacksonville residents average 36 years old compared with the rest of Florida, where 42 is the average age.
 In the U.S., 39 is the average.

 • Jacksonville is the largest city in the continental U.S. by land mass, has more shoreline than any other U.S. city, and boasts a park system that’s the biggest in the nation.
 The city covers 747 square miles of Northeast Florida with 22 miles stretching along the beachfront and 1,100 miles of navigable rivers and creeks.
 Jax parks comprise 80,000 acres: seven state parks, two national parks, 400 city parks and gardens, a national preserve, and more.
 (And did we mention the beaches?)